giorgiofacelli/MPNN_2D_bosons/README.md

 # Graph Neural Network (GNN) for 2D bosonic systems

-During the duration of my $2^{nd}$ semester as a MSc student, I developed a GNN ML architecture to study continuous-variable boson particles in a periodic 2D environment.
+During the duration of my second semester as a MSc student, I developed a GNN ML architecture to study continuous-variable boson particles in a periodic 2D environment.
 The code is entirely based on JAX Python package and is was mainly trained via open-source package NetKet.
 The model remains quite general and can be applied to arbitrary system size and spatial dimensionality.
 The repository is organized as follows: